writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### interview-completing

 The `interview-completing` event indicates that the completion of the interview has started.
 At this point, the user is at the end of the interview, and the "Continue" button is disabled since there are no more questions to answer.
-Below you can find the `interview-completing` schema:
+Below, you can find the `interview-completing` schema:

 ```javascript
    type: "interview-completing"